joyou159/Protein-Protein-Interactions-Analysis-/README.md

 ### 6. Unweighted Graph Conversion

 The final step is to convert the existing graph into an unweighted graph using the adjacency matrix method.
 The unweighted graph will be saved for further analysis.

+## Key Findings
+The analysis resulted in proving these properties about PPIN:
+- Small World Effect
+- Scale-free Property
+- Transitivity

 **For a more in-depth understanding of the methodology and analysis, please refer to the notebook and attached paper.**